sebastiansauer/hpstr-jekyll-theme/_posts/2017-10-30-de-elec-data.md

-You can use the data eg., for determining association of right-wing (AfD) results with unemployment rate per electoral disctrict - see [here](https://sebastiansauer.github.io/afd-map-foreigners/) for an example.
+You can use the data eg., for determining association of right-wing (AfD) results with unemployment rate per electoral district - see [here](https://sebastiansauer.github.io/afd-map-foreigners/) for an example.

 Of course those data can easily be saved as csv: